lomesshh/movie-suggestion/README.md

 # movie-suggestion
 * Created with CodeSandbox
-* This is Movie Suggestion app which i have build using Pure JS and HTML
+* This is Movie Suggestion app which i have build using React JS